Car-fire murders: Hannah Clarke's abusive husband called his kids the night before he killed them

 "Hannah noticed there was a distinct change... a high level of emotion, he was crying."

-The next morning, Baxter doused his family in petrol and set them alight while Hannah was dropping the children off at school.
+The next morning, Baxter doused his family in petrol and set them alight while Clarke was dropping the children off at school.

-The three children died at the scene while Hannah succumbed to her horrific burns in hospital later that day.
+The three children died at the scene while Clarke succumbed to horrific burns in hospital later that day.

 Baxter then took his own life by stabbing himself in the chest.